Jill James: Research

-James, while at the NCTR, conducted research on the role of DNA methylation and cancer susceptibility, and also studied metabolic differences in children with Down syndrome.
+James, while working at the National Center for Toxicological Research, conducted research on the role of DNA methylation and cancer susceptibility, and also studied metabolic differences in children with Down syndrome.
 Her studies of children with Down syndrome showed that they have abnormal methionine metabolic pathways.

 Leukemia

-James has also researched children suffering from leukemia in Fallon, Nevada.
-She originally received a grant from the EPA to conduct this research in 2004, and presented preliminary results the following year, in which she reported that the Fallon children have a metabolic predisposition to develop leukemia, though the cancer itself is caused by environmental contaminants.
+James has also researched children diagnosed with leukemia in Fallon, Nevada.
+She originally received a grant from the United States Environmental Protection Agency to conduct this research in 2004 and presented preliminary results the following year.
+James speculated that the Fallon children had a metabolic predisposition to develop leukemia when exposed to environmental contaminants.
 She never published her final results, because she only had 20 blood samples--"not enough to reach a conclusive result."